Sam-Rowe/justaddapicnic.com/_posts/2018-01-16-sheerness-sandpit.markdown

 [Barton's Point Coastal Park](/outdoors/kent/park/2018/04/12/barton-point.html) is only 2 miles from this park and offers more great sand play areas, a large crabbing pool and more.

-[Queensborough](/outdoors/kent/park/2018/08/01/queensborough.html) and [Queensborough Lines Park](/outdoors/kent/park/2018/08/01/queensborough-lines.html) are aprroximately 3 miles away.
+[Queenborough](/outdoors/kent/park/2018/08/01/Queenborough.html) and [Queenborough Lines Park](/outdoors/kent/park/2018/08/01/Queenborough-lines.html) are aprroximately 3 miles away.

 ## Gallery